YankeeChen/devicedescriptiongenerator/README.md

-# RDDG - RDF Device Description Generator
+# RODG - RDF Object Description Generator
-RDDG is a generic RDF instance generator.
+RODG is a generic RDF instance generator.
 It is implemented in Java with the use of the OWL API, a high level Application Programming Interface for working with OWL ontologies.
-It is able to generate large numbers of synthetic random RF device descriptions in RDF/XML from an RF ontology schema.
+It is able to generate large numbers of synthetic random object descriptions in RDF/XML from an ontology.

 ## RDDG Command Line Interface